Gagné’s Nine Events of Instruction

 An example of step 5 of Gagné's 9 Events of Instruction.

-Discussion is a key component in message retention.
-Instructors facilitate student learning by collaborating on practice problems, initiating class discussion, or answering students’ questions surrounding the new material.
+Classroom discussions are a key component in knowledge retention.
+Instructors can facilitate student learning by collaborating on practice problems, initiating breakout groups, and answering students’ questions surrounding the new material.

 6. Elicit Performance